Skip to content

 A settlement agreement is a legally binding agreement which is made following the termination of your employment and/or an agreement to bring a dispute with your employer to an end, i.e. dispute concerning unpaid wages, or equal pay or dismissal or redundancy.

-If your employment is being terminated i.e. you are being made redundant or you are being dismissed, entering into a settlement agreement can be in the best interests of both the employer and the employee.
-The employer has security of not being sued at a later date, and the employee maybe able to negotiate an enhanced redundancy package.
+If your employment is being terminated, i.e. you are being made redundant or you are being dismissed, entering into a settlement agreement can be in the best interests of both the employer and the employee.
+The employer has security of not being sued at a later date, and the employee may be able to negotiate an enhanced redundancy package.

 If you have a dispute with your employer a settlement agreement can be a good way to bring the dispute to an end.